 Where the Authority is of the opinion that there may have been interference or attempted interference with a selection or an appointment process, it may investigate the matter or cause it to be investigated by a person authorised on its behalf.
-Authority members and staff are obliged by their Code of Conduct to report to the Chairperson, Chief Executive or Chair of the Audit and Risk Committee of the Policing Authority as appropriate any approach to them by or on behalf of a candidate.
+Authority members, staff and selection board members are obliged by the Authority's Code of Conduct to report to the Chairperson, Chief Executive or Chair of the Audit and Risk Committee of the Policing Authority as appropriate any approach to them by or on behalf of a candidate.